 This means that if the business owes money or gets sued, the members' personal assets are protected.
 LLCs are popular among small business owners because they are simpler and less expensive to set up than corporations.

 LLC initial members are typically business owners who want to limit their personal liability for business debts and lawsuits.

 However, anyone can own an LLC, including individuals, other businesses, or even other LLCs.
 There are no restrictions on the type of business that can be operated as an LLC.

-A great purpose statement should be inspiring, clear, and concise.
+A great business purpose should be inspiring, clear, and concise.
 It should describe the company's reason for existence and what it stands for.

 Can You Change the LLC Purpose?

-LLC formation typically involves filing articles of organization with the state in which you wish to do business.
+LLC formation documents typically involve filing articles of organization with the state in which you wish to do business.
 The articles of the organization will outline the LLC's purpose and members.
 Once the articles are filed, the LLC will be created and can conduct business in the state.